ArtskydJ/md-utils/README.md

 Ever wanted an automatic build status picture?
 NOW YOU CAN!!!

-Ever wanted more features than these?
+Did you want EVEN MORE features?
 Make a pull request!
 I would love to have community involvement!

-##Examples
+#Example

-Here is your readme.markdown file:
+Here is your readme.mdtemplate file:

 	my-project
 	==========